 Pet-Friendly Hotels Close to San Diego Zoo

-Here are 3 pet-friendly hotels that are less than 3 miles from the San Diego Zoo.
+Here are 4 pet-friendly hotels that are about 3 miles from the San Diego Zoo.
 They do not have on-site animal daycare facilities.
 But all will allow your pet to stay in your room while you are visiting the Zoo.

 Kimpton Hotel Palomar San Diego welcomes any pet, regardless of size, weight, or breed for no additional fees or deposits.
 This is an updated and renovated urban chic hotel with a rooftop pool and a lively Mexican restaurant.

 Some of the rooms have spectacular San Diego Bay views with balconies.
 But to get one of these you’ll need to talk to a human being.
 Call the aRes Travel Reservation Center (800-719-8961).
 Tell them that you want to book one of the “Skyline View” rooms at the Kimpton Hotel Palomar in San Diego.
 These rooms are all on or above the 16th floor.

 - 2.4 miles to San Diego Zoo by car (9 minutes)

 - 2 miles walking distance to the Zoo (37 minutes)

 The Keating Hotel allows dogs up to 25lbs for just a $25/night fee.
 I like this hotel’s architecture.
 They renovated and modernized the interior of one of the oldest buildings in San Diego.
 But they left the old-fashioned 1890’s facade intact.
 They also kept some interior details like old brick walls, wood banisters, and a large skylight over the main lobby.

 - 2.6 miles to the San Diego Zoo by car